-- 1. Carry out activities of daily living such as personal grooming and hygiene, dressing, making meals, maintaining a clean environment. - 2.
-Learn and develop practices that promote good health and wellness such as nutritious meal planning, regular exercise, carrying through prescribed therapies exercises, awareness and avoidance of risk including environmental risks, exploitation and abuse; responding to emergencies in the home and community such as fire or injury; knowing how and when to seek assistance. - 3.
-Manage his or her medical care including scheduling and attending medical appointments, filling prescriptions and self-administration of medications, and keeping health logs and records.
-This may also include assistance, support and guidance in the administration of medications in accordance with applicable regulatory guidance, positioning the participant, taking vital statistics, performing range of motion exercises as directed by a licensed professional, applying prescribed treatments and monitoring for seizure activity. - 4.
-Manage his or her mental health diagnosis and emotional wellness including self-management of emotions such as disappointment, frustration, anxiety, anger, and depression; applying trauma informed care principles and practices; and accessing mental health services.
-This includes implementation of the Behavior Support component of the plan, the Crisis Intervention component of the plan and/or the Skill Building component of the plan which may involve collecting and recording the data necessary to evaluate progress and the need for revisions to the plan. - 5.
-Participate in the development and implementation of the service plan and to direct the person-centered planning process including identifying who should attend and what the desired outcomes are. - 6.
-Manage his or her home including locating a private home, arranging for utility services, paying bills, routine home maintenance, and home safety. - 7.
-Achieve financial stability through activities such as: managing personal resources, general banking and balancing accounts, record keeping and managing savings accounts and utilizing programs such as ABLE accounts. - 8.
-Communicate with providers, caregivers, family members, friends and others face-to-face and through the use of the telephone, correspondence, the internet, and social media.
-The service may require knowledge and use of sign language or interpretation for individuals whose primary language is not English. - 9.
-Develop and maintain relationships with members of the broader community (examples include but are not limited to: neighbors, coworkers, friends and family) and to manage problematic relationships. - 10.
-Exercise rights as a citizen and fulfill their civic responsibilities such as voting and serving on juries; attending public community meetings; to participate in community projects and events with volunteer associations and groups; to serve on public and private boards, advisory groups, and commissions, as well as develop confidence and skills to enhance their contributions to the community.

-- 11. Participate in preferred activities of community life such as shopping, going to restaurants, museums, movies, concerts, dances and faith based services. - 12.
-Make decisions including providing guidance in identifying options/choices and evaluating options/choices against a set of personal preferences and desired outcomes.
-This includes assistance with identifying supports available within the community. - 13.
-Use a range of transportation options including buses, trains, cab services, driving, and joining car pools, etc. - 14.
-Develop his or her personal interests such as: hobbies, appreciation of music, and other experiences the participant enjoys or may wish to discover. - 15.
-Identification of risk to the participant and the implementation of actions such as reporting incidents as required by ODP, the Older Adults Protective Services Act, the Adult Protective Services Act and the Child Protective Service Law, applicable regulations and/or calling emergency officials for immediate assistance. - 16.
-Successfully parent his or her child(ren).
-This includes assessing parenting competency, as well as modeling and teaching parenting skills such as discipline techniques, child development, health and safety issues and decision-making skills.
+- 1. Carry out activities of daily living such as personal grooming & hygiene, dressing, making meals, maintaining a clean environment - 2.
+Learn & develop practices that promote good health & wellness such as nutritious meal planning, regular exercise, carrying through prescribed therapies exercises, awareness & avoidance of risk including environmental risks, exploitation & abuse; responding to emergencies in the home & community such as fire or injury; knowing how & when to seek assistance - 3.
+Manage medical care including scheduling & attending medical appointments, filling prescriptions & self-administration of medications, & keeping health logs & records This may also include assistance, support & guidance in the administration of medications in accordance with applicable regulatory guidance, positioning the participant, taking vital statistics, performing range of motion exercises as directed by a licensed professional, applying prescribed treatments & monitoring for seizure activity - 4.
+Manage mental health diagnosis & emotional wellness including self-management of emotions such as disappointment, frustration, anxiety, anger, & depression; applying trauma informed care principles & practices; & accessing mental health services.
+This includes implementation of the Behavior Support component of the plan, the Crisis Intervention component of the plan & or the Skill Building component of the plan which may involve collecting & recording the data necessary to evaluate progress & the need for revisions to the plan - 5.
+Participate in the development & implementation of the service plan & to direct the person-centered planning process including identifying the desired outcomes & who should attend - 6.
+Manage the home including locating a private home, arranging for utility services, paying bills, routine home maintenance, & home safety - 7.
+Achieve financial stability through activities such as managing personal resources, general banking & balancing accounts, record keeping & managing savings accounts & utilizing programs such as ABLE accounts - 8.
+Communicate with providers, caregivers, family members, friends & others face-to-face, through technology, & written correspondence.
+The service may require knowledge & use of sign language or interpretation for individuals whose primary language is not English - 9.
+Develop & maintain relationships with members of the broader community (examples include but are not limited to neighbors, coworkers, friends & family) & to manage problematic relationships - 10.
+Exercise rights as a citizen & fulfill their civic responsibilities such as voting & serving on juries; attending public community meetings; to participate in community projects & events with volunteer associations & groups; to serve on public & private boards, advisory groups, & commissions, as well as develop confidence & skills to enhance their contributions to the community - 11.
+Participate in preferred activities of community life such as shopping, going to restaurants, museums, movies, concerts, dances & faith based services - 12.
+Make decisions including providing guidance in identifying options/choices & evaluating options/choices against a set of personal preferences & desired outcomes.
+This includes assistance with identifying supports within the community - 13.
+Use a range of transportation options including buses, trains, cab services, driving, joining car pools, etc. - 14.
+Develop personal interests such as hobbies, appreciation of music, & other experiences the participant enjoys or may wish to discover - 15.
+Identification of risk to the participant & the implementation of actions such as reporting incidents as required by ODP, the Older Adults Protective Services Act, the Adult Protective Services Act and the Child Protective Service

+Law, applicable regulations & or calling emergency officials for immediate assistance

+16. Successfully parent his or her child(ren).
+This includes assessing parenting competency, as well as modeling & teaching parenting skills such as discipline techniques, child development, health & safety issues & decision-making skills